Install Asset

 Feel free to leave any feedback, suggestions, bug reports, and contributions to the repository at https://github.com/iiMidknightii/PathMesh3D.

-A collection of several helper nodes to extrude 2D profiles, 3D meshes, and MultiMesh instances along paths.
+A collection of several helper nodes to extrude 2D profiles, 3D meshes, 3D Scenes and 3D MultiMesh instances along paths in real time.
 Implemented as a C++ GDExtension with built-in documentation.

 Reviews